profunktor/neutron/docs/src/paradox/reference/Producer.md

 ## Creating a Producer

 It defines a few constructs, similarly as `Consumer` does.
-If we need Pulsar schema support:
+If we need Pulsar schema support, this is the constructor (also another one that takes in an extra argument for the producer settings):

 ```scala
 def make[F[_]: FutureLift: Parallel: Sync, E](